 - Before every lecture I will assign three to five questions. - These are graded based on a thoughtful, complete effort, not on correctness.
 Students typically earn warm-up scores of about 100%, as long as they remember to submit the assignments.
-The two bullet points that follow give an idea of how the grading works: - Answers that use evidence to bolster their argument and show an understanding of the reading assignment will receive full credit - Answers that rely on direct quotes from the text, are composed of sentence fragments, or are left blank or incomplete will receive a score of zero - Warm-ups are due at 6:00am the morning before every lecture. - Since warm-ups will be used during class, they may not be turned in late. - Your lowest warm-up score will not be counted in your final grade. - Some warm-ups will be marked "CER" and have additional requirements for full credit.
-See the warm-up assignments on Canvas and the page "Claims Evidence Reasoning (CER) Instructions".
+The two bullet points that follow give an idea of how the grading works: - Answers that use evidence to bolster their argument and show an understanding of the reading assignment will receive full credit - Answers that rely on direct quotes from the text, are composed of sentence fragments, or are left blank or incomplete will receive a score of zero - Warm-ups are due at 6:00am the morning before every lecture.
+(Please manage your time so that you are not rushing every morning before lecture to get these done) - Since warm-ups will be used during class, they may not be turned in late. - Your lowest warm-up score will not be counted in your final grade. - Some warm-ups will be marked "CER" and have additional requirements for full credit.
+See the warm-up assignments on Canvas and the page "Claims Evidence Reasoning (CER) Instructions". https://canvas.du.edu/courses/34666/pages/claims-evidence-reasoning-cer-instructions